Luca-Stef/Food-Bank-Web-Scraper/README.md

 # Food-Bank-Web-Scraper
-Web scraper for The Trussell Trust interactive map and regional statistics.
+Scraped data from the Trussell Trust.
+Contains all foodbanks from their interactive map and also quantities of supplies distributed per year per region.